Anyone in the SEO and content marketing world has faced the dreaded question:

 A content gap analysis reveals which important content your website is missing.
 It helps you identify any critical steps in your buyer’s journey where you lack the information to help them commit to your product or service.

 More specifically, competitor gap analysis shows where your competition is succeeding (and your brand is losing).
-You can use this progress to figure out which of their content is working better than yours and identify which questions are driving people to your competitors’ site instead of yours.
+You can use this progress to figure out which of their content is working better than yours and identify which questions are driving people to your competitors’ sites instead of yours.

 We’re not just talking about content marketing, either.
 This analysis can also help you improve your product and/or service offerings overall.